Last Updated on July 21, 2023 by Louisa

 Mallory, Russ, Jameson, and Nadia are just typical teenagers attempting to blend in while covertly learning to harness their newfound skills.

 Everything changes when they are asked to travel to Peru under the supervision and safety of the Praetorian Guard, a group that claims to be looking out for their best interests.

-If you are looking for similar books to I Am Number Four, this one definitely needs to be on your list!
+If you are looking for similar books to I Am Number Four for the found family elements, this one definitely needs to be on your list!

 11. The Power of Six – Pittacus Lore

 Initially, nine aliens fled their home planet Lorien when it was attacked by the wicked Mogadorians.
 They dispersed and went into hiding on Earth.
 They look like ordinary teenagers but have extraordinary powers.

 Now there are six left.
 They killed Number One in Malaysia, Number Two in England, and Number Three in Kenya.
 They tried to get John Smith, Number Four, in Ohio—but they failed.

 Now that John has teamed up with Number Six, they are on the run.
 They are not, however, alone.

 Marina, Number Seven, who has been hiding in Spain, has already been inspired by John and Six.
 She’s been watching the news to see what’s going on, and she’s positive this is the sign she’s been looking for.